Gasgira/gasgira.github.io/README.md

 # Cylix Guide

-Cylix Guide is a compendium of items and experiences found within Halo Infinite.
+Cylix Guide is a compendium of customization items, experiences, and information found within Halo Infinite.

 This project is not operated by nor affiliated with Microsoft and 343 Industries.